JeffersonLab/jaws/README.md

    - ZooKeeper - required by Kafka for bookkeeping and coordination
    - Schema Registry - message schema lookup

 Alarms are triggered by producing messages on the active-alarms topic, which is generally done programmatically via Kafka Connect and Kafka Streams services.
-For example:
+For example EPICS alarms are handled by:
-   - Connect EPICS - transfer EPICS CA messages into Kafka, one topic per EPICS channel
+   - [Connect EPICS](https://github.com/JeffersonLab/epics2kafka) - transfer EPICS CA messages into Kafka, one topic per EPICS channel
    - Streams EPICS Alarms - conditionally consolidates and propogates EPICS alarms read from Connect EPICS topics to the __active-alarms__ topic based on configuration in the master __alarms__ topic

+Anything can produce messages on the active-alarms topic (with proper authorization).

 ## Scripts
 Bash and Python scripts for managing alarms in [Kafka](https://kafka.apache.org/).
 Schemas are stored in the [Schema Registry](https://github.com/confluentinc/schema-registry) in [AVRO](https://avro.apache.org/) format.